FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_troubleshootCommonProblems/t_st_performanceIssues/t_st_firewall_issues.md

     "weight": "340"
 }To eliminate any possible firewall settings that can affect performance, check the following:

--   Make sure the ports <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> uses are set correctly.
+-   Make sure the ports {{< SecureTransport/componentshortname >}} uses are set correctly.
 If your firewall uses passive mode, make sure that you are using Clear Command Channel (CCC) or Firewall Friendly mode.
 -   Verify that no other applications are experiencing problems with the firewall.
 -   The Transaction Manager has a timeout value that allows connections to close before the firewall can close them.
-Make sure the timeout setting in `<FILEDRIVEHOME>/brules/conf/brules.xml` on the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server is a lower value than the timeout setting for the firewall.
+Make sure the timeout setting in `<FILEDRIVEHOME>/brules/conf/brules.xml` on the {{< SecureTransport/componentshortname >}} Server is a lower value than the timeout setting for the firewall.
 Look for the following setting in the Event Monitor element in the file:
     `<!-- single simple value, timeout in seconds -->`
     `<client timeout="900"/>`
     Change the setting to be smaller than the value of the firewall timeout.